CBIIT/bento-docs/source/configuration/program-detail-page.md

 ```

 ## Configuring the Aggregate Count
-The Program Level Aggregate Count field allows you to display a Program level count for a key data entity in your data sharing platform.
+The Program Level Aggregate Count field enables the display of a Program-level count for a key data entity in the data sharing platform.

 1. Open `$(src)/packages/bento-frontend/src/bento/programDetailData.js`.
 2. Under `aggregateCount`:
-	* Set the field `labelText` to the display text for the aggregate count of your choice.
+	* Set the field `labelText` to the display text for the aggregate count that is desired.
-	* Set the field `dataField` to the GraphQL API query that returns your aggregate count.
+	* Set the field `dataField` to the GraphQL API query that returns the respective aggregate count.
 	* Set the field 'link'  to the embedded link for the aggregate count.
 This is usually a link to an internal page that displays additional detail on the aggregate count.
- 	* Set the field `display` to 'true' if you want to display an aggregate  count, 'false' otherwise.
+ 	* Set the field `display` to 'true' to display an aggregate  count, 'false' otherwise.
-3. Add your GraphQL API queries to `GET_PROGRAM_DETAIL_DATA_QUERY`.
+3. Add GraphQL API queries to `GET_PROGRAM_DETAIL_DATA_QUERY`.
 4. Example:

 ```javascript